-Located on the second floor of Medical Office Building II, the Springhill Medical Center Women's Diagnostic Center provides important diagnostic testing such as mammography, bone densitometry and stereotactic breast biopsy all in one easily accessible location.
+Located on the second floor of Medical Office Building 2, Springhill Medical's Women's Diagnostic Center provides important diagnostic testing such as mammography, bone densitometry and stereotactic breast biopsy all in one easily accessible location.

 At Springhill, we realize that annual screening mammography is a very important part of your overall health.
 We want to make your experience as enjoyable and relaxed as possible, so we have created a beautiful spa-like experience in our Women’s Center.
 With calming colors, beautiful videography and soft music on our monitors, and warm soft gowns, making you feel comfortable and relaxed is a major focus here.
 Our professional team of technologists will take great care of you from the start and will be there with you to answer any questions you might have.

 A mammogram is an x-ray of the breast.
 The exam uses a computerize x-ray unit that is dedicated to doing only mammography.
 We do have to use compression, but, when done correctly, it should not be painful.
 You must be able to stand or sit up in a chair in order to have a mammogram.